 Please use private browsing if your family shares a tablet or PC.

-Last, if you simply don’t want your partner or significant other to know what you’ve been up to online, private browsing is the best way to keep that information to yourself (We’ll sidestep the whole notion of relationship health).
+Last, if you simply don’t want your partner or significant other to know what you’ve been up to online, private browsing is the best way to keep that information to yourself.
+This is essential for things like gift-buying and surprise parties.

 How do you turn off private browsing?